Mohua Mukherjee

-Dr. Mohua Mukherjee (born August 1952) is a social activist and an author from Kolkata, West Bengal.
+Mohua Mukherjee (born August 1952) is a social activist and an author from Kolkata, West Bengal.
 Her achievements include social activism, writing, documentary and short film making, artistry, theatre work and socio-economic research about tribes of India.
 She is the founder of the non-governmental organization Sanyog Audio Visual and Welfare Society.

 Early and personal life

 She was schooled at Gokhale Memorial School, Kolkata.
 She married Alok Mukherjee in 1974.

 Career

 After marriage she took a freelance job at Hotel Oberoi Grand–Kolkata as an interior decorator.
 She joined St. Thomas Kidderpore as an art teacher.
 She started an art school at home for children, named ‘Rekhae Chonde’.
 She combined the art school with Indian classical dancing, the combination called "Rekahe" (for painting) and "Chonde" (for dancing).
 She also created a ‘Dance Drama Group" in Kolkata named "Roopkatha"..